Learning Plan for Quick Mastery

 Core Framework, Recommended Time: 1-2 Days

 The Union Find algorithm is a practical graph algorithm.
-You need to have a general understanding of its principles and API.
-If you don't have time to read in detail, you can save the provided UF
+You should understand its principles and API.
+If you don't have time to read in detail, you can save the UF

 Core Framework, Recommended Time: 1 Day